parkersruth/parkersruth.github.io/content/_index.md

 {{< /image >}}

 Sustained physical activity is among the best predictors of overall health and wellbeing, yet most adults fall short of national exercise recommendations.
 While working in the [UbiComp Lab](https://ubicomplab.cs.washington.edu/members/), I collaborated with the [Sports Institute at UW Medicine](https://thesportsinstitute.com/), I designed a smartphone application that could be prescribed to patients at University of Washington Medicine clinics.
-To extend the quantification of physical activity beyond step counting, I tested the use of smartphone-basded acoustic sonar sensing to classify home exercises.
+To extend the quantification of physical activity beyond step counting, I tested the use of smartphone-based acoustic sonar sensing to classify home exercises.